-Indicates UPnP Possible the operation mode. modes are: on: Enable UPnP mode operation.
-Disable UPnP mode operation.
-When the mode is enabled, two ACEs are added automatically to trap UPNP related packets to CPU.
+Indicates Possible the UPnP operation mode. modes are: on: Enable UPnP mode operation.
+Disable UPnP mode When the mode is enabled, two ACEs are added automatically to trap UPNP related packets to CPU.
 The ACEs are automatically removed when the mode is disabled.